Skip to main content

 Washington and Kentucky are useful reminders to verify locally, not to generalize nationally.
 If your LLC is tied to Washington, confirm the current Washington statute (including RCW 25.25.265).
 If it is tied to Kentucky, confirm the current Kentucky statute and local case law.
 Do not assume single-member or multi-member outcomes, foreclosure exposure, or creditor rights carry over from one state to another.

-The common failure mode is reviewing operating documents for business terms but missing enforcement consequences.
+A common miss is reviewing operating documents for business terms but not enforcement consequences.
 Pull the signed agreement, amendments, member ledger, and formation-state record before asking counsel for a risk call.
-This pairs well with How LLC Owners Separate Business and Personal Finances.
+For the bookkeeping side of owner separation, see How LLC Owners Separate Business and Personal Finances.

 Use repeatable money and approval rules, then document them the same way every time.
 This helps you show owner payouts were ordinary business decisions, not reactive moves.